HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 While CSS-in-JS adoption grew to 3% of all pages crawled (a 1% jump from last year), cutting-edge Houdini features are still mostly confined to tutorials and example galleries.
 Responsiveness continued to be one of most engrossing priorities, with `max-width` and `min-width` being the top media queries, and calc() being the top CSS function most commonly in use to determine widths.

-As users continue to throng to the web, let’s jump into the data that would give us a better insight into how we have been faring in painting the internet - a place that is a second home, a workspace, a garage, or a rabbithole for the rest  of us.
+As users continue to throng to the web, let’s jump into the data that would give us a better insight into how we have been faring in painting the internet - a place that is a second home, a workspace, a garage, or a rabbit hole for the rest  of us.

 ## Usage